Amherst College, Amherst, Massachusetts (2002-present)

 Faculty Research Fellow, National Bureau of Economic Research, 2006-present.

 Referee.
-Quarterly Journal of Economics, Journal of Political Economy, Journal of Human Resources, Journal of Public Economics, American Economic Journal: Applied Economics, American Economic Journal: Economic Policy, Industrial and Labor Relations Review, Journal of Labor Research, Journal of Health Economics, Health Affairs, Health Economics, NeuroToxicology, B.E.
+Quarterly Journal of Economics, Journal of Political Economy, American Economic Review, Journal of Human Resources, Industrial and Labor Relations Review, Journal of Labor Research, Health Affairs, Journal of Health Economics, Health Economics, Eastern Economic Journal, National Tax Journal, The American Economist, NeuroToxicology, B.E.
 Journal of Economic Analysis and Policy, Journal of the European Economic Association, American Economic Journal: Applied Economics, American Economic Journal: Economic Policy, Journal of Public Economics, Economic Inquiry, Contemporary Economic Policy, Journal of Economic Education, Journal of Labor Economics.

 Member.
 American Economic Association, American Society of Health Economists, Association of Environmental and Resource Economists, Committee on the Status of Women in the Economics Profession, Eastern Economic Association, National Tax Association, American Association of University Women, Association for Public Policy Analysis & Management, Undergraduate Women in Economics advisory group.

 Media Coverage.
 Articles citing research papers have been circulated in numerous news outlets both within the United States and internationally.
 Outlets include: BBC News, The Chicago Tribune, Discovery News, The Economist, Mother Jones, The New York Times, The New York Times Magazine, The Wall Street Journal.

 |2010-2011||Visiting Scholar, New England Public Policy Center, Federal Reserve Bank of Boston|